vegardlarsen/ko.ODataSource/README.md

 #  ko.ODataSource
 ko.ODataSource is a utility class for Knockout that allows you to easily load data from an OData source (with filtering and/or ordering, tested with ASP.NET MVC4 WebApi).

-This utility is tiny (2kB before compression, 563 bytes after compression with YUI, 373 bytes after YUI+gzip).
+This utility is tiny (2167 bytes before compression, 637 bytes after compression with YUI, 408 bytes after YUI+gzip).

 ## Dependencies